FranckFreiburger/vue3-sfc-loader/docs/README.md

 ```

 **example using await:**
-_the followint core require to be placed in an async function_
+_the following code requires to be placed in an async function_

 ```javascript